-Flammability diagram or flammability composition diagram is one of the important document used across the world to understand and prevent fire and explosion.
+Flammability diagram or flammability composition diagram is one of the important documents used across the world to understand and prevent fire and explosion.
 They are mainly used for the hydrocarbon mixture and so a key to the cargo and ship’s safety on tankers.

-They are also sometimes called an ternary diagram as it represents flammability range in the mixture of inert gas, oxygen (air), fuel and nitrogen represented on a triangular diagram.
+They are also sometimes called a ternary diagram as it represents flammability range in the mixture of inert gas, oxygen (air), fuel, and nitrogen represented on a triangular diagram.

 Fire ( Basics )

-On tankers fuel is always present in large quantity in different holds, air is present everywhere and heat source can be from hot work to a spark due to static discharge. removing any side of this fire triangle ( Air, Source, Fuel ) we can prevent fire on-board.
+On tankers fuel is always present in large quantities in different holds, the air is present everywhere and the heat source can be from hot work to a spark due to static discharge. removing any side of this fire triangle ( Air, Source, Fuel ) we can prevent fire on-board.

-The flammability diagram are the key elements for planning safe cargo operation on board ship. the diagram itself vary for different hydrocarbon gases; so we must understand how to read and understand it.
+The flammability diagram is the key element for planning safe cargo operation onboard ship. the diagram itself varies for different hydrocarbon gases; so we must understand how to read and understand it.

-Here, line AB represents the mixture of oxygen ( Air ) and a particular hydrocarbon gas.
+Here, line AB represents the mixture of oxygen ( Air ) and particular hydrocarbon gas.
 Anything that is left to the line AB represents the condition where inert gas is also mixed with the hydrocarbon-air gas mixture.

 Similarly, the upper and lower flammability limits changes with more and more mixing of inert gas.
-Finally the upper flammability limit ( The maximum amount of hydrocarbon gas to air mixture which can sustain fire) and lower flammability limit (The minimum amount of hydrocarbon to air gas mixture which can sustain fire ) meet at a point, represented on the diagram as Point E.
+Finally, the upper flammability limit ( The maximum amount of hydrocarbon gas to air mixture which can sustain fire) and lower flammability limit (The minimum amount of hydrocarbon to air gas mixture which can sustain fire ) meet at a point, represented on the diagram as Point E.